bjcosta/landscaping/plants/README.md

 * Larvae in many larger tomatoes grown
 * Cabbage moth caterpillars on many leafy plants especially liked broccoli
 * Aphids (and ants) really liked the kale
-* Ants I think burrowed into new into new prunings of young mango tree
+* Ants I think burrowed into new into new pruning's of young mango tree

 Some things we may be able to do is use thicker-skinned varieties etc.

 References:
 * Soil report: [../soil/soil_report_2018_09_25_edited.pdf](../soil/soil_report_2018_09_25_edited.pdf)
 * Weather data: <http://www.bom.gov.au/climate/averages/tables/cw_068241_All.shtml>
-* Interractive Plant hardiness Zone: <https://www.plantmaps.com/interactive-australia-plant-hardiness-zone-map-celsius.php>
+* Interactive Plant hardiness Zone: <https://www.plantmaps.com/interactive-australia-plant-hardiness-zone-map-celsius.php>
 * Chill calculations made from: <https://blog.daleysfruit.com.au/2012/05/chill-hours-for-fruit-trees-calculation.html>

 # Good references

 * Growing fruit trees in the back-yard : <https://www.davewilson.com/home-gardens/backyard-orchard-culture>
-  * One key idea is groing multiple trees together in the one planting hole, to get a spread of fruit times.
+  * One key idea is going multiple trees together in the one planting hole, to get a spread of fruit times.

 # Key locations with specific requirements